-As you know, I believe we're well into what I call The Greater Depression.
-A lot of people believe we're in a recovery now; I think, from a long-term point of view, that is total nonsense.
-We're just in the eye of the hurricane and will soon be moving into the other side of the storm.
-But it will be far more severe than what we saw in 2008 and 2009 and will last quite a while – perhaps for many years, depending on how stupidly the government acts.
+As you know, I believe we’re well into what I call The Greater Depression.
+A lot of people believe we’re in a recovery now; I think, from a long-term point of view, that is total nonsense.
+It will be far more severe than what we saw in 2008 and 2009 and will last quite a while – perhaps for many years, depending on how stupidly the government acts.

 Real Reasons for Optimism